Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, okay.

-President Obama in China visiting the Chaicoms.
+President Obama in China visiting the Chikoms.

 Our microphones were there.

-And now, behind the scenes, as President Obama meets with the Chinese leadership.
+And now, behind the scenes, as President Obama meets with the Chinese leadership, I think we have had some very productive talks today.

-We are very disappointed.
+We are very disappointed, Don.

 And I bowed down to each and every one of you.

-We are disappointed that you did not make someone like Sarah Perrin, your vice president instead of international joke.
+We are disappointed that you did not make someone like Sarah Perrin your vice president instead of international joke.

 I told you we were going to try capitalism if this doesn't work out.

-Uh you gotta give it a chance.
+You got to give it a chance.

-Uh uh how about Taiwan?
+How about Taiwan?

 You want Taiwan?